-Take the first step to success and book an appointment with a Learning Advisor (Indigenous students).
+Take the first step to success and book an appointment with a Learning Adviser (Indigenous students).

 General study advice chevron_right

-To improve your general study skills, talk to a Learning Advisor (Indigenous students).
-We can organise a session to help you learn to:
+To improve your general study skills, talk to a Learning Adviser (Indigenous students).
+We can organise a session to help you:

 Attend a workshop chevron_right

 Keep an eye out for workshops.
-Learning Advisors (Indigenous students) regularly organise course-specific or skill-specific sessions.
+Learning Advisers (Indigenous students) regularly organise course-specific or skill-specific sessions.
 Skill-specific workshops cover a variety of topics.
 These include: